 Overview Title TEXT: Lifespan Protocol for Drosophila melanogaster: Generating Survival Curves to Identify Differences in Fly Longevity

-Start by co-housing a set number of male and female Drosophila [pronunciation] melanogaster [pronunciation], fruit flies, in a vial containing cornmeal medium.
+Start by co-housing a set number of male and female Drosophila [pronunciation] melanogaster [pronunciation] -- fruit flies -- in a vial containing cornmeal medium.
 This allows for a consistent density of offspring.

 Allow the female flies to lay eggs, then remove the adult flies.
 The eggs will become larvae, pupae, and finally adult flies in a span of 10 days.